WFHR: History

 Effective April 16, 2021, WFHR and sister station WLJY were sold by Seehafer Broadcasting to Heart of Wisconsin Media, headed by Marcus C. Jaeger.
 By late November of that year, FM translator W248DE/97.5 signed on, simulcasting programming on 1320 kHz.
 On January 4, 2022, after moving to new studios, a format change to a 60s-70s oldies format was made, replacing all of the syndicated talk and sports programming.
 On August 1, 2022, WFHR changed hands, coming under the ownership of Madison based Civic Media.
 The format was returned to News/Talk continuing to offer much of the local programing that was offered under the previous ownership as well as retaining the WFHR staff.
 Most of the music programing was replaced with statewide programing from the Civic Media Network.
 This ownership and format change also pair WFHR with Wausau based WXCO allowing the stations to share programing specific to Central Wisconsin.

-Notable personalities that once worked at WFHR, include Veteran Milwaukee Broadcaster Gordon Hinkley, Television Sportscaster Jay Wilson, Newscaster Bill Bessette, Stand-up Comic Peter Greyy, and National Voice Artist Scott Chapin.
-The station is currently owned by Civic Media Inc, and features programing from CBS News Radio, CBS Sports Radio and Westwood One.